LLNL/b-mpi3/README.md

 ```

 The caller of function copy doesn't need to worry about he type of the `origin` and `destination` containers, it can mix pointers and iterators and the function doesn't need more redundant information than the information passed.
-The programmer is responsible for managing the memory and making sure that design is such that the algorithm can access the data referred by the passed interators.
+The programmer is responsible for managing the memory and making sure that design is such that the algorithm can access the data referred by the passed iterators.

-Contigous iterators (to built-in types) are particurlary efficient because they can be mapped to pointers at compile time.
+Contiguous iterators (to built-in types) are particularity efficient because they can be mapped to pointers at compile time.
 This in turn is translated into a MPI primitive function call.
 The interface for other type of iterators or contiguous iterators to non-build-in type are simulated, mainly via buffers and serialization.
 The idea behind this is that generic message passing function calls can be made to work with arbitrary data types.